The Gustavus Experience

 Rounding out the development of the whole student at Gustavus is the opportunity for involvement, service, and leadership through campus activities.
 With the help of the Campus Activities Office, students develop planning, organization, teamwork, and leadership skills as well as make valuable contributions to the campus community through programs and activities.

 Not every organization on campus is coordinated through the Campus Activities Office.
 The more than two dozen musical ensembles, for example, are organized by the Department of Music and are considered academic experiences (a listing of musical ensembles may be found under “Ensemble Performance Studies’’ in the course descriptions of the Department of Music).
 The Department of Theatre and Dance plans and directs theatrical productions.
-The fine arts programs director brings numerous professional ensembles, such as the St. Paul Chamber Orchestra, to campus.
+The ne arts programs director brings numerous professional ensembles, such as the St. Paul Chamber Orchestra, to campus.
 Varsity athletics, intramurals, and club sports receive direction from the Department of Athletics.
-Many honorary organizations, such as Sigma Xi (scientific research) and Pi Kappa Delta (forensics), are under the direction of academic departments.
+Many honorary organizations, such as Sigma Xi (scienti c research) and Pi Kappa Delta (forensics), are under the direction of academic departments.

 Mentoring and Peer Education are vital components to some student experiences at Gustavus.
-The Mentoring Program provides junior and senior students with individual guidance around leadership development, career and vocational discernment.
+The Mentoring Program provides junior and senior students with individual guidance around leadership development, career, and vocational discernment.
 This happens through students being matched in a year-long professional and personal relationship with a Gustavus alum who is focused on their holistic growth and development.

 Community-Based Service and Learning

-The Office of Community-Based Service and Learning (CBSL) serves as the principle campus entity through which institutional resources are allocated to support the promotion and development of community engagement activities at Gustavus.
+The Office for Community-Based Service and Learning (CBSL) serves as the principle campus entity through which institutional resources are allocated to support the promotion and development of community engagement activities at Gustavus.
 These include co-curricular community service and outreach activities as well as curricular engagement including community-based learning and engaged scholarship.
-CBSL staff are dedicated to supporting excellence in service and leadership by enhancing students’ understanding of issues of public interest, supporting their academic, personal, and civic development through meaningful engagement, and fostering a life-long commitment to active citizenship, democratic values, and capacity-building.
+CBSL sta are dedicated to supporting excellence in service and leadership by enhancing students’ understanding of issues of public interest, supporting their academic, personal, and civic development through meaningful engagement, and fostering a life-long commitment to active citizenship, democratic values, and capacity-building.

 To that end, we actively work to meet the needs of students, faculty, and community partners interested community service and community-based learning by providing the information, advising, tools, resources, and coordination in order for them to be successful and reach their highest potential as responsible and contributing engaged citizens.

-Religious Life at Gustavus
+Religious and Spiritual Life at Gustavus

 Policies and Regulations